cloudfoundry/cf-acceptance-tests/README.md

 `ssh`| Diego |This test group tests our ability to communicate with Diego apps via ssh, scp, and sftp.
 `v3`| Diego| This test group contains tests for the next-generation v3 Cloud Controller API.
 As of this writing, the v3 API is not officially supported.
 `isolation_segments` | Diego | This test group requires that Diego be deployed with a minimum of 2 cells.
 One of those cells must have been deployed with a `placement_tag`.
 Finally, the `isolation_segment_name` must be set in the CATs properties to match this placement tag.
+`routing_isolation_segments` | Diego | This test group has the same requirements as the `isolation_segments` test group.
+Additionally, a minimum of two Gorouter instances must be deployed.
+One instance must be configured with the property `routing_table_sharding_mode: shared-and-segments`.
+The other instance must have the properties `routing_table_sharding_mode: segments` and `isolation_segments: [YOUR-PLACEMENT-TAG-HERE]`.
+Please note that the `isolation_segments` test group will fail if Gorouter is deployed in this configuration.

 ## Contributing